ries-lab/Accent/guide/guide-fiji.md

 We recommend taking **at least 15'000 frames** with **at least 2 different exposures spanning a wide range** (e.g. 10, 300, 1000).

 Processing requires few parameters: the folder where the images have been saved and the roi.
 If the images where acquired with the Micro-Manager 2 plugin, the Fiji plugin will automatically load the roi.roi file created during acquisition.
-If it doesn't find the roi file, then manual input is necessary.
-Note that the width and height are actually not used since they are extracted from the images themselves.
+If it doesn't find the roi file, then manual input of the x and y positions is necessary.
 The processor produces multiple files:

 - Average and variance images for all processed exposures.
 - The maps for the gain, baseline, dark current per second, the square read-noise, the square thermal noise per second and the coefficient of determination for the gain, average and variance fits.